The Days On Days Off Scheduling Problem: Optimizing the number of workers

-\begin{corollary} Given an instance of the \udodosp or the \ldodosp (without a given number of workers), the minimum number of workers required to obtain a feasible schedule can be computed by solving one LP with $\runtime{D}$ variables and $\runtime{D}$ constraints and checking feasibility of one \udodosp/\ldodosp instance (with the given number of workers). \end{corollary} \begin{proof} We consider the set of inequalities given in the potential graph as a set of inequalities in the values of the potential and $N$.
-We then minimize $N$ subject to this system of inequalities.
-Next, we simply round up the optimal (fractional) value of $N$ to the next integer.
-Finally, we check whether this results in a feasible number of workers.
-If so, this is the optimal solution.
-If not, there is no feasible number of workers, implying that the interval from \Cref{lem: N is an interval} is contained strictly in between two consecutive integers. \end{proof}

-\begin{remark} The number of nurses is always bounded from below by zero.
-Thus, the minimization problem for $N$ is never unbounded.
-However, there is no general upper bound on $N$, therefore it may be that the maximization problem for $N$ is unbounded.
-There are two possible reasons for this: first, it may be feasible to add workers who do not work at all; second, the requests may not be bounded from above. \end{remark}

-However, using a general LP solver is not necessary but one can minimize $N$ with a binary search as well.
-For this, we must find an upper and a lower bound on the optimal value of $N$, if existant.
-And we must be able to decide if a given value of $N$ is (i) too small (ii) feasible (iii) too large or (iv) the instance is infeasible independent of $N$.
+One can minimize $N$ with a binary search.
+For this, we must first of all find an upper and a lower bound on the optimal value of $N$, if existant.
+Clearly 0 is a lower bound on $N$, hence it is left to find an upper bound.